CraigRisiAG/bowlinggame/README.md

 # Bowling Game Kata

 ## Intention
-The intention of this project is to implement the [CodeKata](http://codekata.com/) [Bowling Game](http://codingdojo.org/kata/Bowling/) and thereby practicing TDD with Java.
+The intention of this small project is practicing TDD with Java by implementing the [CodeKata](http://codekata.com/) [Bowling Game](http://codingdojo.org/kata/Bowling/).

-## Bowling game description
+## My slightly adapted bowling game description
 1. The game consists of 10 frames (rounds).
-In each frame a player has two rolls with a ball to knock down a maximum of 10 pins.
+In each frame a player has two rolls with a bowling ball to knock down a maximum of 10 pins.
 The score per frame is the total number of knocked down pins plus bonuses if the player does a spare or a strike.
 2. A **spare** is when the player knocks down all 10 pins with two rolls in a frame.
 The bonus for that frame is the score of the next **first** roll.
 2.1 The maximum score for a frame is 20.
 10 scores for the spare in the actual frame and 10 for the strike in the next frame.
 3. A **strike** is when the player knocks down all 10 pins with the **first** roll in a frame.
 The bonus for that frame is the score of the next **two** rolls.